 An extendable waist belt, like the 'Fit on the Fly' system, found on two of the Osprey models in our review, offers the ability to widen a waist belt using an easy to use Velcro system.
 This feature is excellent for those who experience or plan to change body size, like to add layers, or who prefer the flexibility of adjustment.

 The heat moldable waist belts are specific to Osprey and can be molded by an Osprey oven to customize the shape of the padding.
 This company offers a specified fit that no other design can provide, although it cannot be self-adjusted.

 Other Features and Details

 Pockets vary greatly.
 Some models have many pockets for organizing gear; others offer only a single compartment.
-Some pockets are enclosed with a zipper, and some pockets are made of stretch fabric that does not close.
+Some pockets are underneath a zipper, and some pockets are of stretch fabric that does not close.
 Take a moment to think about your needs and wants when it comes to pockets.
 Also, consider stuff sacks as a suitable option for organizing gear.

 If you hike with trekking poles, plan to use it for climbing trips, or like to attach gear to the exterior of the backpack, consider seeking gear loops that are complementary to your needs.
 Some manufacturers also offer components that can be attached aftermarket.

 Planning to hike in humid or rainy weather?
 Consider a rain cover that can be purchased separately.
-These cover your pack entirely so all of your gear remains dry in even the wettest conditions.
-Nearly all the packs in this review come with a rain fly, except for the Mountain Hardwear Ozonic, which is waterproof already.
+These cover your pack entirely, so all of your gear remains dry in even the wettest conditions.
+Nearly all the packs in this review come without a rain fly, except for the Osprey Kyte 56 and Osprey Renn 60 which come with their own, removable rainfly.
+You can purchase a rainfly separately, or line the main compartment of your pack with a trash bag.
 The Osprey Ariel Pro is another model designed for wet conditions.
-Though it lacks the roll-top closure of the Ozonic, the Ariel Pro is made of durable, water-resistant material.
+Though it lacks the roll-top closure of the Ozonic, the Ariel Pro features durable, water-resistant material.